simpleprofi/public/help/accessNew/access.md

 ### File share

 File share represents a connection between Datagrok and your files on a cloud storage.
-Once you create a file share your cloud-based data will appear in the **Files** folder
+Once you create a file share your cloud-based data will appear in the **Files** folder.

 To create a file share, do the following: